IALSA/IALSA-2015-Portland/projects/physical/announce.md

 9.  **Adjust MPlus code: PxP**
-    Some adjustment are in order to accomodate this shift from  physical-cognitive to physical-physical pairing.
+    Some adjustment are in order to accommodate this shift from  physical-cognitive to physical-physical pairing.
 Let's say we'd like to run ```b1_SEX_aehplus_grip_pef```.
-In the DEFINE statement we used "p" and "c" to refer to "physical" and "cogntive", but now we'll simply think of them as "process A" and "process B".
-Here's the confusing part: in order to maintain the integrity of the post-processing scripts we won't do any renaming in MPplus scritp, we'll just point to different variables.
+In the DEFINE statement we used "p" and "c" to refer to "physical" and "cognitive", but now we'll simply think of them as "process A" and "process B".
+Here's the confusing part: in order to maintain the integrity of the post-processing scripts we won't do any renaming in Mplus script, we'll just point to different variables.
 To demonstrate, the first two lines of the DEFINE statement would read something like:
 	```
 	DEFINE:
 	p1=gripp1; p2=gripp2; p3=gripp3; p4=gripp4; p5=gripp5;